spookyQubit/BehavioralCloning/writeup.md

 **Augmentation and data collection**

-The project initially included aroud 11000x3 imagaes.
+The project initially included aroud 11000 x 3 imagaes.
 Just training with these images was not enough to train the model.
 Additional images were collected by driving the car in the training mode.
 In order **to reduce the bias towards learning only to drive counter-clockwise, the data was collected by driving the car in clockwise direction**.
 Also, **data was collected with car recovering from the edge of the road**.
 Collecting additional data significanty improved the model performance.

 ---

 **The input images**
+Some sample center images (without any processing) which form the input to our model are

 The stats